 Without Nigeria in ECOWAS, Ghana would be the country leading in terms of GDP, contributing just 29% of the group’s GDP in 2014 compared to Nigeria’s 75%.
-Ivory Coast would outperform Ghana when it comes to Gross Domestic savings.
+Ivory Coast w outperform Ghana when it comes to Gross Domestic savings.
 In that instance, the impact of the leading countries’ policies could be challenged by the other member States.
 This also means that the regional group would have a significantly smaller population and lower GDP as whole.

 Future impact of Nigeria on ECOWAS

 As a totally unchallenged powerhouse in ECOWAS, for better or worse, the largest economy in ECOWAS is in a position where its policies have a high impact on the trade and economic growth in the other member states specifically, and in Africa as a whole.
 Currently, statistics from the World Bank shows that merchandise trade among States in ECOWAS is low compared to each of the member States’ trades with more developed economies.
 Whether and how the country will use its economic power in Africa to change this and help increase trade with, and among member States within the economic group, time will tell.